stevenrobertson/sd-docs/report/color_and_log_scale.md

 ####Highlight Power
 \label{highlightpowersection}
 Highlight power is a value (the data type is a *float*) which controls how fast the flame's colors converge to white.
 The visual effect of this is to blend areas that have drastic color differences that were caused by unintended side effects.
 The implementation works by keeping the color vector (RGB) pointed in the intended direction until it begins to saturation.
 When this happens the color starts getting pulled towards white as the iterations continue.
 A highlight power of 0.0 indicates that saturated colors will not converge to white whereas any value higher than 0.00 is the rate at which saturated colors converge to white[@DravesReckase2011].
 The 12 different highlight power values that were applied to the baseline image are show in Table \ref{highlighttable}.
-The resulting images from the altered highlight power values can be seen in Figure \ref{highlightflame}.

 \begin{table}[htp!]
+	\centering
 	\begin{tabular}{|l|l|}
 		\hline
 		Flame Number					&	Highlight Power Value	\\